Ferris Bueller's Day Off: Academic analysis

 Many scholars have discussed at length the film's depiction of academia and youth culture.
 For Martin Morse Wooster, the film "portrayed teachers as humorless buffoons whose only function was to prevent teenagers from having a good time."

 Regarding not specifically teachers, but rather a type of adult characterization in general, Art Silverblatt asserts that the "adults in Ferris Bueller's Day Off are irrelevant and impotent.
 Ferris's nemesis, the school disciplinarian, Mr. Rooney, is obsessed with 'getting Bueller.'
 His obsession emerges from envy.
 Strangely, Ferris serves as Rooney's role model, as he clearly possesses the imagination and power that Rooney lacks. ...
 By capturing and disempowering Ferris, Rooney hopes to ... reduce Ferris's influence over other students, which would reestablish adults, that is, Rooney, as traditional authority figures."

 Nevertheless, Silverblatt concludes that "Rooney is essentially a comedic figure, whose bumbling attempts to discipline Ferris are a primary source of humor in the film."
 Thomas Patrick Doherty writes that "the adult villains in teenpics such as ...
 Ferris Bueller's Day Off (1986) are overdrawn caricatures, no real threat; they're played for laughs."
 Yet Silverblatt also remarks that casting "the principal as a comic figure questions the competence of adults to provide young people with effective direction—indeed, the value of adulthood itself."

+Attempting to categorise the portrayal of school principals in movies and television, another author observed that they are consistently depicted being either an "authoritarian", "bureaucrat", or "numskull".
+It was noted that Rooney adheres to the last of these stereotypes, which relies on "caricature and exaggeration" to imply that "principals are dimwitted dolts who haven't the foggiest notion of what is transpiring in the[ir] school".
+Almost exclusively men, they are "easily taken in by outlandish schemes conceived by presumably far brighter and more creative students".

 Adults are not the stars or main characters of the film, and Roz Kaveney notes that what "Ferris Bueller brings to the teen genre, ultimately, is a sense of how it is possible to be cool and popular without being rich or a sports hero.
 Unlike the heroes of Weird Science, Ferris is computer savvy without being a nerd or a geek—it is a skill he has taken the trouble to learn."
 In 2010, English comedian Dan Willis performed his show "Ferris Bueller's Way Of..." at the Edinburgh Festival, delving into the philosophy of the movie and looking for life answers within.